kaito1123/minecraftTypingGamesTop/README.md

 # minecraftTypingGamesTop
 This tool enables elementary school student to practice typing, even if they are not used to operating a personal computer.
-Of course, you can enjoy it from kindergarten children to adults
+Of course, you can enjoy it from kindergarten children to adults.

 # Description